mawds/cbioportal/docs/Pre-Build-Steps.md

     cp portal.properties.EXAMPLE portal.properties
     cp log4j.properties.EXAMPLE log4j.properties

 For more information about the `portal.properties` file, see the following [reference](portal.properties-Reference.md) page.
+You will need to set the sql password in `portal.properties` once the
+MySQL databases and user have been created.

 ## Prepare the log4j.properties File